Gap Between the New England Patriots and Upstart AFC Is Closing

 Meanwhile, the sea level continues to rise around the conference.

 Bortles' emergence coincides with the development of a stellar supporting cast.
-The Jaguars didn't need starting running back Leonard Fournette, who missed the game due to a hamstring injury, with T.J.
-Yeldon and Corey Grant adding more versatility.
+The Jaguars didn't need starting running back Leonard Fournette, who missed the game due to a hamstring injury; T.J.
+Yeldon and Corey Grant added more versatility as a result.
 Grant is electric in the open field and presents something entirely different than Fournette's bruising style.

 Furthermore, Keelan Cole is emerging as a No. 1 wide receiver.
 The second-year target caught seven passes for 116 yards, including a catch-of-the-year candidate.
 Cole, Donte Moncrief and Dede Westbrook each found the end zone.
 So did tight end Austin Seferian-Jenkins.